 - Daily trading volume.
-The most popular Dow Jones ETF carries an average daily volume of around 4.5 million.
+The most popular ETFs carry an average daily volume of around 4.5 million.
 There’s no set rule for how much volume you want the ETF you’re trading to have, but you do generally want to see fairly robust volume, since that tends to make your ETF more stable and less prone to wild price swings.

 - Performance over time.
-Look for the Dow Jones ETFs that have the strongest track record when trying to forecast future results.
+Look for ones that have the strongest track record when trying to forecast future results.

 - Liquidity.
 ETF liquidity refers to both the volume of units traded on an exchange, and the liquidity of individual securities within an ETF’s portfolio.
-Individual Dow Jones stocks all have high liquidity, so it’s that first factor you want to scrutinize when choosing a Dow Jones ETF to buy.
+Individual Dow Jones stocks all have high liquidity, so it’s that first factor you want to scrutinize.

 - Whether it pays dividends.
-The main goal when buying a Dow Jones ETF is price appreciation of the ETF itself.
+The main goal is price appreciation of the ETF itself.
 Still, a nice fringe benefit is when the ETF you buy also pays dividends, which some ETFs do by collecting the dividends offered by whichever of the 30 individual Dow Jones stocks offer them.

 - Location and tax status.
 Where ETFs are based can affect their tax status.
-If you’re evaluating two Dow Jones ETFs with similar track records and one of them is based in a lower-tax jurisdiction, it may be best to choose that one.
+If you’re evaluating two with similar track records and one of them is based in a lower-tax jurisdiction, it may be best to choose that one.